pallets-eco/flask-alembic/README.md

   revision objects and don't print to stdout.
 - Allows operating Alembic at any API level while the app is running, through the exposed objects and functions.
+- Adds a system for managing independent migration branches and makes it easier to work with named branches.
 - Does not (currently) support offline migrations.
-I don't plan to add this but am open to patches.
+I don't plan to work on this but am open to patches.
-- Does not (currently) support multiple databases.
-I plan on adding support for Flask-SQLAlchemy binds and external bases eventually, or am open to patches.
+- Does not (currently) support async engines.
+I don't plan to work on this but am open to patches.
-- Adds a system for managing independent migration branches and makes it easier to work with named branches.